Need Help? FAFSA Tutorial Video

 If you prefer to complete a paper FAFSA, call the Federal Student Aid Information Center (FSAIC) at 1-800-433-3243, or you may download a PDF version of the appropriate year's FAFSA from the FAFSA website.

 Federal Pell Grant and/or Federal Direct Loans are not limited federal funds and you can apply and be awarded any time during the academic year if you still meet all eligibility criteria at the time you complete the FAFSA process.
 However, if you wish to have the aid awarded and available in time for it to apply toward the charges made to your student account before classes are cancelled for non-payment, you must complete the FAFSA process prior to the deadlines listed on the Important Dates page.
 Payment deadlines are available on the Bursar's Web site.

 Important Dates for Limited Need-Based Funds Consideration

-If any funds are still available after we have considered and awarded all the eligible students in the initial priority consideration group, we then award any remaining funds to eligible students on a "first-come-first-served" as defined above until the limited funds are exhausted.
+If any funds are still available after we have considered and awarded all the eligible students in the initial priority consideration group, we will then award any remaining funds to eligible students who meet criteria 1-3 beginning with those student FAFSAs which were processed beginning March 15, until the limited funds are exhausted.

 Completion of FAFSA Process Defined